 Admire the Basilica of Agony

-The unique thing about the Basilica of Agony though is the giant stone that is displayed inside it, which is supposedly where Jesus prayed in despair the night before his crucifixion.
+There is a giant stone on display inside the church.
+This is supposedly where Jesus prayed in despair the night before his crucifixion.

 Enter the Tomb of the Virgin Mary